-THE AUGUST BAR NEWS: Ambitious agenda for Mental Health and Wellness Committee, ‘quiet restructuring’ for county courts, and panel explores challenges facing women lawyers
+THE AUGUST BAR NEWS: Mental Health and Wellness Committee, restructuring in county courts, and challenges facing women lawyers

 The August Bar News is now available with stories including: